alukosdev/ccsp/guidance/enisa-ccsl.md

 ---

 !!!danger
-This page is currently under active revision.
+This page is currently under revision.
 !!!

 # ENISA CCSL